andreliem/vuecms/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
-npm run build

-# build for production and view the bundle analyzer report
+# build /dist for production
-npm run build --report
+npm run generate

 ```
+(refer to the offical [Nuxt documentation](https://nuxtjs.org) for help)

 ## License